 In 1827, the Cherokees drafted a constitution and incorporated as the Cherokee Nation.
 They had an elected chief, as well as a senate and house of representatives.

 In 1837, General Winfield Scott and his troops drove all the Cherokees they could round up out of western North Carolina.
 The march became known as the "Trail of Tears."
-In all, 18,000 to 20,000 Indians were forced to march three hundred miles to Oklahoma.
+In all, 18,000 to 20,000 Indians were forced to march more than eight hundred (800) miles to Oklahoma.
 Some 4,000 died on the way of exposure to conditions, malnutrition, and disease.

 Several hundred Cherokees hid out in the mountains and remained in the area.
 They finally received rights to the 56,000-acre Qualla Reservation (present-day Cherokee) in 1889.
 At that time the population was 1,000; now it is more than 10,000.

 In 1850, the population of Haywood County was recorded as follows: 5,931 whites, 710 Indians, 418 slaves, and 15 Free Negroes.
 The population was reduced soon after, however, because all the land in Haywood County west of the Balsams was deeded to the newly-chartered Jackson County in 1852.

 Just prior to the American Civil War, Waynesvilles population was only 85 or 90 people, living in fifteen family homes.
 The town consisted of the court house, a jail, three general stores, a tan yard, and a leather-and-harness shop.